Understanding Neurodiversity

 Since many people cannot see your struggles, they may accuse you of being overly sensitive, dramatic, dishonest, lazy, rude, difficult or completely deny that you are being extra challenged.
 This adds additional stress to your life and can lead you to feel invalidated and become depressed.

-If you are finding yourself repeatedly upset, disappointed or frustrated and are unable to accomplish what you desire or move forward in a healthy way; I am here to help.
+If you find yourself repeatedly feeling upset, disappointed, or frustrated and are unable to accomplish what you desire or move forward in a healthy way, I am here to help.
 No more thinking you are not good enough, incompetent, or always messing things up.
-You are not a broken Microsoft computer, you are a MAC.
+You are not a broken Microsoft computer; you are a MAC.
 Not better or worse, just a completely different operating system.

 What Does It Mean to Be Neurodivergent?